How Brain Health Affects Setpoint Weight

 Citicoline is another nutrient essential for brain health.
 It helps support the brain’s energy-producing centers.
 It also plays a crucial role in proper neurotransmitter function.

 To get optimal amounts of citicoline, however, you’d have to eat over a dozen eggs a day.
-This is the reason most people are deficient in this nutrients.
+This is the reason most people are deficient in this nutrient.

 Often called the “universal antioxidant,” CoQ10 resides in your mitochondria, the energy-producing part of your cells.
 It sparks energy production in every cell of your body, especially your heart and brain.